 Changed their lives by helping them get out of debt, stay out of debt and, better still, find a way to be financially free.

 Financial freedom means that you are in control of your finances to a point where you can make choices in your life without being overly stressed about the financial impact because you are prepared.

-It isn’t about get rich quick schemes.
+It isn’t about getting rich-quick schemes.

 In fact, the focus is firmly on managing your money well.

 This takes time, especially if you’ve never felt in control of them.